 Measuring the return on investment (ROI) of marketing and event delivery is crucial to determine their effectiveness and future viability.
 Qualitative feedback is valuable, but quantifiable data such as surveys or analytics provides a more concrete basis to evaluate ROI and make informed decisions for future events, attracting sponsors and budget allocation.

 4. DATA CAPTURE

-Direct marketing works.
-Many companies focus on a huge proportion of their marketing budget towards data acquisition and utilisation through various channels.
-Whilst this is a more advanced objective for events, data becomes more important once a large audience can be easily, and perhaps even regularly, gathered.
+Effective direct marketing is crucial.
+Many companies allocate a significant portion of their marketing budget towards acquiring and utilising data through multiple channels.
+Although this is a more advanced objective for events, data becomes increasingly important as it allows for easier and potentially recurring gathering of a large audience.

 Here are five points to consider and why they are important: